spotify/scio/site/src/main/paradox/io/Parquet.md

 ## Read Avro Parquet files

-When reading Parquet files, only Avro specific records are supported.

-To read a Parquet file with column projections and row predicates:
+To read a Parquet file as Avro specific record with column projections and row predicates:

 ```scala
 import com.spotify.scio._